JulianDavis/GhidraMCP/docs/Refactoring-Status.md

 ## Next Steps

-1. **Align EmulatorService with Reference Architecture**
-   - Complete consolidation into `emulation.core` package
-   - Redirect dependencies to use the canonical implementation
+1. **Clean Up Deprecated Service Implementations** 🔄 IN PROGRESS
+   - ✅ EmulatorOperations class moved to correct location
-   - Remove redundant implementation in services package
+   - Remove remaining deprecated implementations in services.emulator package
+   - Ensure all references use the canonical implementations
+   - Update any remaining references to use the new locations

 2. **Restructure HTTP Handlers According to Reference**
-   - Migrate all handler implementations to `api.handlers` package
+   - Complete migration of all handler implementations to `api.handlers` package
    - Ensure consistent extension of BaseHttpHandler
    - Update endpoint registrations to use the canonical handlers

 3. **Refactor Package Structure to Match Reference**
-   - Move EmulatorOperations to correct location
+   - ✅ EmulatorOperations completed and moved to correct location
    - Normalize utility classes into their designated packages
    - Align session management with reference design

-4. **Continue Service Migrations in Correct Locations**
+4. **Begin Phase 4: Additional Service Migration**
+   - Start migrating MemoryCrossReferenceService
-   - Start Phase 4 migrations following reference architecture patterns
+   - Start migrating MemoryPatternSearchService
-   - Ensure proper package structure from the beginning
-   - Avoid creating duplicate implementations
+   - Follow the same pattern established with EmulatorService

 5. **Update Documentation to Reflect Architecture Progress**
    - Maintain alignment metrics as components are refactored